Business Banking Dispute cases need to be 'constructed' properly and how they are constructed can be a deciding factor in

 For those businesses or directors who do not research their case properly the FOS 'tick

 box' analysis is the first obstacle at which their complaint may well fail - but there are a number of obstacles.

 If your complaint fails the FOSʼs initial ʻanalysisʼ of what the FOS consider to be a viable or

 worthwhile complaint it will just be turned down and not be accepted by the FOS.

 The bankʼs analysis of complaint letters examine every word you use.
 They will know from

-their analysis of your complaint exactly what the FOS analysis will then produce and the
+their analysis of your complaint exactly what the FOS analysis will then produce and in most cases the

 bank will be able to predict the FOS decision.

-Often, the bank will prepare for litigation at that time (or may have already decided on your
+Often, the bank will prepare for litigation or may have already decided on your

-complaints legal position prior to their ʻFinal Letterʼ) at will be aware how the FOS decision will ʻplay outʼ for their benefit.
+complaints legal position prior to their ʻFinal Letter and the bank will be aware how the FOS decision will then ʻplay outʼ for their benefit.